NamanGupta-0509/BeyondtheBuzz/README.md

 |3|1|-0\.18803280136994135|-0\.6578032130454982|0\.09751489082811729|-0\.0706434921686976|0\.008414834280229261|-0\.24737980301994386|1\.082449353038754|1\.0456337456753682|-0\.42757895077042907|
 |4|1|0\.052627890750070724|-0\.6390763699031835|0\.08969509321900714|-0\.5302183702845814|-0\.08975921426717537|-0\.10099863612077489|-0\.6341408038134363|-1\.6425900051669422|0\.01511309727988711|

 We then check the correlation between the parameters, as it is clear from the obtained matrix that there is no correlation between any of the variables.
+(We do so to reduce the number of variables and remove redundant ones, and thus improve performance)

 |index|VERDICT|PARAMETER\_1|PARAMETER\_2|PARAMETER\_3|PARAMETER\_4|PARAMETER\_5|PARAMETER\_6|PARAMETER\_7|PARAMETER\_8|PARAMETER\_9|
 |---|---|---|---|---|---|---|---|---|---|---|